-The quarterly JEA magazine, which is 32 to 48 pages, presents articles and packages about reporting, writing, editing, photography, design, typography, trends, advertising, fundraising, public relations and ethical standards as well as articles and packages about technology and pedagogy pertinent for journalism educators.
+The JEA magazine, which is 32 to 48 pages published four times during the academic year, presents articles and packages about reporting, writing, editing, photography, design, typography, trends, advertising, fundraising, public relations and ethical standards as well as articles and packages about technology and pedagogy pertinent for journalism educators.
 Editors seek articles that value originality, thorough research, knowledgeable sources, fact checking and Associated Press style — all in ways that speak to journalism advisers.

 To serve multiple readers and to present a wide range of content, each issue showcases an individual pattern.
 Usually there is diverse subject matter.
 Occasionally, an issue highlights an in-depth consideration that builds on current journalism needs or on JEA activities or programs.
 Other presentations present personal commentary, photography or page galleries, original educational exercises or feature shorts highlighting technical innovations.

 Communication: Journalism Education Today brought back a peer-reviewed section in the fall of 2014.
 The peer-reviewed section includes research that quantifies trends, documents theories, identifies characteristics and disseminates information for and about scholastic media and advising focusing on scholastic journalism education.